What is Geelong United Basketball?

 How do I register my team to play?

-To register a team for a Summer 21/22 social competition you can enter your team in HERE
+To register a team for a social competition in the Winter 22 season you can enter your team in HERE

-What do I do if I my team can’t find enough players for our game this week?
+What do I do if my team can’t find enough players for our game this week?

 The minimum amount of players a team needs to take the court is 4.